-1956: At RCA’s recording studio in New York City, Elvis Presley’s first sessions with the Jordanaires providing backing vocals produced “Hound Dog” and “Don’t Be Cruel.”
+1956: At RCA’s recording studio in New York City, Elvis Presley’s first sessions with backing vocal group the Jordanaires produced “Hound Dog” and its B-side, “Don’t Be Cruel.”

-1966: The first show of the 1966 Forrest Hills Music Festival was held at the Forrest Hills Tennis Stadium in Queens, NY.
+1966: The first show of the 1966 Forrest Hills Music Festival was held at the Forrest Hills Tennis Stadium in Queens, New York.
 Eight concerts were held over the following two months, with The McCoys, The Standells, and the Rolling Stones performing on the first day.

 1969: Felix Pappalardi was asked to produce sessions for New York group the Vagrants.
 He ended up working with the band’s guitar player, Leslie West, and together formed Mountain.
-That month, West released his debut solo album, titled Mountain, produced by Papparlardi and to which he also contributed bass and vocals.
+That month, West released his debut solo album, titled Mountain, which Papparlardi produced in addition to contributing bass and vocals.

-1969: British trio Thunderclap Newman had their only hit when “Something in the Air,” produced by the Who’s Pete Townshend, started a three week run at the top of the UK singles chart.
+1969: British trio Thunderclap Newman had their only hit when “Something in the Air,” produced by the Who’s Pete Townshend, started three weeks at the top of the UK singles chart.

-1973: Grand Funk Railroad’s single “We’re an American Band” was released.
-Written by singer and drummer Don Brewer and produced by Todd Rundgren, the song became the group’s first US #1 hit in September, broadening the group’s appeal, and lead to Brewer doing lead vocals on more songs.
+1973: “We’re an American Band,” the lead single and title track from Grand Funk Railroad’s seventh studio album, was released.
+Written by singer and drummer Don Brewer and produced by Todd Rundgren, the song became the group’s first #1 hit in the US in September, which broadened the group’s appeal and lead to Brewer doing lead vocals on more songs.

-1976: Brian Wilson appeared live with the Beach Boys for the first time in 12 years at that year’s Day on the Green concert at California’s Oakland Coliseum Stadium.
+1976: Brian Wilson appeared live with The Beach Boys for the first time in twelve years at that year’s Day on the Green concert at California’s Oakland Coliseum Stadium.

-Lee Allen, key figure in New Orleans rock and roll of the 1950s who played sax with many leading performers of the early rock and roll era such as Fats Domino, Little Richard, and Shirley & Lee, was born in Pittsburg, KS in 1927.
+Lee Allen, key figure in New Orleans rock and roll during the 1950s who played sax with many leading performers of the early rock era such as Fats Domino, Little Richard, and Shirley & Lee, was born in Pittsburg, KS in 1927.

-Paul Williams, founding member and original lead singer of the Temptations, was born in Ensley, AL in 1939.
+Paul Williams, founding member and original lead singer for The Temptations, was born in Ensley, AL in 1939.

 William Guest, R&B and soul singer and member of Gladys Knight & The Pips, was born in Atlanta, GA in 1941.